A customer-centric definition of content marketing, evolutions in the viewpoints and a crowdsourced list of other definitions.

 Content marketing is also used from a branding perspective and in correlation with other offline – and increasingly – digital marketing and business goals.
 From the branding view, “new” terms have been introduced, such as ‘native advertising’, ‘brand journalism’, etc.

-Why you need a pragmatic definition and approach:
+Why you need a pragmatic content marketing definition and approach:

 - It doesn’t really matter what content marketing stands for.
 The debates around the definition of content marketing and even its value will not make the lives of your customers better nor will they improve your business.
 Content marketing is not a holy grail, it’s a popular term for a way of working with content to do better.
 On the other hand the debate does matter in the sense that often you will read things about content marketing that aren’t correct because the definition was wrong to start with.
 And misinformation can lead to wrong decisions.